 The End of Sorrow, The Story

-Sara whispers into his ears.
+Sara whispers into his ear.
 Her voice touches into him.
 Sam wonders why he should deserve such a gift.
-In the late August summer, the two finish building their house in the forest of Oregon.
+In the late August summer, the two finish building their house in the forest.
 In their gazes, in their walks together, in their long talks on the road, the two fall forever into each other.
 It is at this hopeful point, amid the fir trees where the music begins.

 Chapter 1: The Dream